Tomasz Zajda - Fotolia

 Hari Candadai, group vice-president of product marketing and strategy at Rimini Street, said it was “very telling” that Lidl had to reassess and customise so many processes to make the new SAP system work for its business.

 “The key takeaway is that every enterprise customer considering a major SAP platform move, including a potential reimplementation to S/4 Hana from their existing SAP system, needs to understand it is anything but simple,” said Candadai.
 “Get this wrong, and it will severely impact your bottom line.
-The real question is, ‘What was the purported ROI in the first place to even consider ripping and replacing your back office systems of record?’.”
+The real question is, ‘What was the purported ROI in the place to even consider ripping and replacing your back office systems of record?’.”

 Since support for ECC6 will continue until 2025, businesses do not necessarily have to buy into S/4 Hana right now, especially if they feel it is not yet a complete product.